Tepper-Data-Analytics-Club/Customer-Segmentation-Small-Project/README.md

 5) The python file contains few snippets of code written already.
 Carefully go thorugh the comments, and follow the steps listed in the comments to progress towward the end goal.
 ---------------------------------------------------------------------------------------

+Broadly, coming up with a machine learning covers : Data Preparation, analysis, classification and making predictions.
+The current milestones cover complete data preparation and a part of analysis.

 Get in touch with your assigned mentors when you need help!

 Just three words - Enjoy your learning!